A Scientist's Pink Cast Leads To Discovery About How The Brain Responds To Disability

 One day a colleague pulled Dosenbach aside and said, "You know, Nico, you should do this to yourself and we should scan you to find out how the brain reorganizes in that situation."

-Dosenbach agreed, and chose a pink cast because "my daughter at the time was two and I didn't want to frighten her."
+Dosenbach agreed, and chose a pink cast because "my daughter at the time was 2 and I didn't want to frighten her."

-Dosenbach wanted to maximize the effect on his brain so for two weeks, he kept doing all the things he'd done before, like buckling his belt.
+Dosenbach wanted to maximize the effect on his brain, so for two weeks he kept doing all the things he'd done before, such as buckling his belt.

 "The first time it took 45 minutes," he says.
 "I didn't want to give up and ask for help, so I was late for work."